juliekmiller/intro_to_programming_bdw/README.md

-In August 2012, I quit my job, took out a student loan and drove from Devner to Boulder to be one of the 5th Class (C5) at BDW.
-For the next three months, every Wednesday afternoon was set aside for studying something I never expected to be exposed to or learn - Programming and Ruby.
+Once upon a time there was a girl named Julie.
+Julie was a grown up person with a job and a house when she woke up one morning and decided that life no longer suited her.
+So she quit her job, took out a student loan and drove from Denver to Boulder where she became one of the 5th Class (C5) at BDW.
+From August to December, every Wednesday afternoon was set aside for her to learn the most bizarre foreign language she'd ever come across - programming with Ruby.

 This repo is the product of those dozen or so Wednesday afternoons.
 I've learned a crap-ton about language, syntax, classes, initializing and objects but the most important lesson was that I can understand this.
 I might not ever write a program that changes the world, but understanding and reading that program can get me pretty damn far.